bris00/DFMA/diary/Essay 1.md

 It's an odd bag of emotions, but being around you really makes me happy.
 I feel safe and cared for when I'm with you, and the times you have been generous enough to play and toy with me, you have made me feel so horny I cannot think straight.

 I feel weak under you, like I'm powerless against your will.
 You make me feel vulnerable around you, and that can be scary.
 But it also feels perfect to be vulnerable around someone who accepts me and makes me feel listened to.
+Lately I have started feeling your ownership of parts of me, something that is entirely new to me, but I cannot express in words how amazing it feels.

 Being around you is such an intense experience, but one that I wouldn't trade for anything.
 You make me feel so many things at once, and I would not have it any other way.